Contributing to Rust

 If you want to request that a specific person reviews your pull request,

-you can add an `r?` to the message.
-For example, Steve usually reviews
+you can add an `r?` to the pull request description.
+For example, [Steve][steveklabnik] usually reviews

 documentation changes.
 So if you were to make a documentation change, add

-to the end of the message, and @rust-highfive will assign @steveklabnik instead
+to the end of the pull request description, and [@rust-highfive][rust-highfive] will assign

 After someone has reviewed your pull request, they will leave an annotation